 These protocols are higher level CAN bus protocols.
 They both use the CAN 2.0B standard for the physical and data link layer.
 Each protocol, however, has different standards for the higher layers in the OSI model, and thus the way in which data is transmitted and interpreted is unique to each.
 CANUSB does not support these higher level protocols, but a C++ project is available without support for CANOpen.

 Are there master and slave modules on the bus?

 broadcast data transmissions.
 Each module is given a unique CAN ID, either 11 or 29-bits that it responds to.
 In CANopen, the CAN bus normally includes one module acting as a network master which starts the bus communications, but a dedicated master module is not needed.
 In J1939, the master and slave concept is not used.

 What is the practical limit of data throughput on the CAN bus?

 CAN bus can use multiple baud rates up to 1 Mbit/s.
 The most common baud rates are 125 kbit/s (default CANopen) and 250 kbit/s (J1939).
 The communication enables loads of up to 100% (data being transmitted all the time and all nodes can transmit), allowing full usage of the nominal bit rate.

 Are there distance limitations?

 It is a synchronous network, where all receiving modules synchronize to the data coming from a transmitting module.
 The electrical characteristics of the cable restrict the cable length according to the selected bit rate.
-You can use cabling up to 250 meters with the baud rate of 250 kbit/s.
-The maximum bus length with a bit rate of 10 kbit/s is 1 km, and the shortest with 1 Mbit/s is 40 meters.
+You can use cabling up to 250 metres with a baud rate of 250 kbit/s.
+The maximum bus length with a bit rate of 10 kbit/s is 1 km, and the longest with 1 Mbit/s is 40 metres.

 Do I need expensive cabling?